-District percent of District count of underreported students (see above) = underreported students District number of 2007-2008 students in Grades 7-12 who are returning students, leavers, and underreported students
+District percent of underreported students

+District count of underreported students (see above)

+District number of 2008-2009 students in Grades 7-12 who are returning students, leavers, and underreported students

-MINIMUM SIZE REQUIREMENTS NOTES • Minimum Size Requirements: At least 5 underreported students.
+MINIMUM SIZE REQUIREMENTS NOTES Minimum Size Requirements: At least 5 underreported students (count) and at least 1.0% (rate).
 A district is identified under this indicator if it does not meet the standard for one or both of the following measures: Count of underreported students: Must be fewer than or equal to 150.
-Percent of underreported students: Must be less than or equal to 5.0%.
+Percent of underreported students: Must be less than or equal to 4.0%.

-Leaver Records Data Validation Indicator #3: Zero Dropouts and High Use of Other Exit Leaver Codes
+Leaver Records Data Validation Indicator #3: Zero Dropouts and Use of Other Exit Leaver Codes

-This indicator identifies districts with zero dropouts and an unusually high use of leavers with intent codes.
+This indicator identifies districts with zero dropouts and a potentially anomalous use of other exit leaver codes.

-District number of 2007-2008 students in Grades 7-12 reported with Leaver Codes 16, 24, 60, 81, and 82
+District number of 2008-2009 students in Grades 7-12 reported with Leaver Codes 16, 24, 60, 81, and 82